-Early Infantile Krabbe Disease (EIKD)
+Infantile Krabbe Disease (IKD)

-Onset of symptoms: 0 – 12 months
+Onset of symptoms: 0 – 1 year

 Some of the key characteristics associated with Infantile Krabbe disease are:

-- Extreme irritability; above and beyond colic
+- Extreme irritability, above and beyond colic

 - Sensitivity to sound; easily startles

-- Severe acid reflux; appears to not keep a majority of feedings down
+- Severe acid reflux; appears not to keep a majority of feedings down

 - Significant decrease in daily consumption of formula/breast milk